MDSAP: The Medical Device Single Audit Programme

 • Quality Managers and Quality Engineers

-• Staff with responsibility for designing and implementing Quality Systems
+• Staff responsible for designing and implementing Quality Systems

 • Internal Auditors

-• Personnel responsible for supplier / external audits
+• Personnel responsible for supplier or external audits

 • Departmental Managers and supervisory staff